AdityaRana-beepbeep/FaceRec-Release/README.md

 # Face Recognition with Age and Gender Detection

-This is a Python-based project for face recognition using OpenCV, with added capabilities for detecting age and gender.
+This is a Python-based project for face recognition using OpenCV and flask, with added capabilities for detecting age and gender.

 ## Features
 - Real-time face recognition.